Trump downplays white nationalism threat after massacre

-NEW YORK (AP) — President Donald Trump played down any threat posed by racist white nationalism after the gunman accused of the New Zealand mosque massacre called the president “a symbol of renewed white identity.”
+NEW YORK (AP) — President Donald Trump played down any threat posed by white nationalism after the gunman accused of the New Zealand mosque massacre called the president “a symbol of renewed white identity.”

 Trump, whose own previous responses to the movement have drawn scrutiny, expressed sympathy for the victims who died at “places of worship turned into scenes of evil killing.”
-But he declined to join expressions of mounting concern about white nationalism, When asked whether he thought it was a rising threat around the world, he responded, “I don’t really.”
+But he declined to join expressions of mounting concern about white nationalism.
+When asked whether he thought it was a rising threat around the world, he responded, “I don’t really.”

-“I think it’s a small group of people that have very, very serious problems, I guess,” Trump said.
+“I think it’s a small group of people that have very, very serious problems, I guess,” Trump said Friday.
 “If you look at what happened in New Zealand, perhaps that’s the case.
 I don’t know enough about it yet.
 But it’s certainly a terrible thing.”

 Trump was asked about white nationalism and the shooting deaths of 49 people at mosques in Christchurch after he formally vetoed Congress’ resolution to block his declaration of a national emergency at the Mexico border.
 His veto, aimed at freeing money to build more miles of a border wall against illegal immigration, is expected to survive any congressional effort to overturn it.